 Where is the knowledge we have lost in information?

 So I decided to add my two cents to society and I’ve put together a list of resources you can put your time and energy guilt-free and even get something out of it.
-Long enough to stop you on your tracks, short enough to be cost-efficient (nobody has really taken all those online courses we signed up to, right?).
-Some of them are giving you sound and scientific information about the global pandemic, some are thought-provoking, some are uplifting, some are there just to be experienced or for the sake of pure joy.
-The whole of them are a curated trip that you probably won’t be able to read, watch and listen to in a single day (or will you?), but will leave you back in a deck of calm and satisfaction.
-So go ahead, put this article in your bookmarks, make yourself a cup of tea, coffee or and old school, close all the tabs in your browser and mute your phone, and let me tell you why I think each one of these resources is worth your time:
+Long enough to stop you on your tracks, short enough to be cost-efficient (nobody has really taken all those online courses we signed up for, right?).
+Some of them are giving you sound and scientific information about the global pandemic, some are thought-provoking, some are uplifting, and some are there just to be experienced or for the sake of pure joy.
+The whole of them is a curated trip that you probably won’t be able to read, watch and listen to in a single day (or will you?), but will leave you back in a deck of calm and satisfaction.
+So go ahead, put this article in your bookmarks, make yourself a cup of tea, coffee, or an old school, close all the tabs in your browser and mute your phone, and let me tell you why I think each one of these resources is worth your time:

 1. Long read: “A chance to catch a breath”: Danielle Pender on why we should avoid the pressure to create

 This might be the single most important link in this whole post.
 Yes, you can imagine what it is about.
 Yes, you have been told before.
-And in the back of your mind, you know your still have to grind for survival.
+And in the back of your mind, you know you still have to grind for survival.
 But what if you shouldn’t?
 Let me tell you something about the author of this post.
-She can’t afford to catch that breath.
+She can’t afford to catch said breath.
 And still, it might be just the thing to do.
 Give it until you get to the bottom of the article to make a decision on your own time.

 2. Long read: Gates notes: The scientific advances we need to stop COVID-19